rivdsilva8/rivdsilva8/README.md

 ### Hi there 👋
 I'm Rivaldo , thank you for stopping by and having a look at my GitHub account!
 Im a Full-Stack/VR Developer who loves to create captivating Front-End designs.
-Orignally from Mumbai. im currently persuiting my Masters at Stevens Institute of Technology, New Jersey.
+Orignally from Mumbai, im currently persuiting my Masters at Stevens Institute of Technology, New Jersey.
 Have a look at my {portfolio} to see more :D.

 ![xK](https://github.com/rivdsilva8/rivdsilva8/assets/125459807/d16f0166-ab05-4b62-883e-f7e8cb9f4e06)